 Summary: in this tutorial you will learn how to use mysqldump tool back up MySQL databases.

-MySQL GUI tools such as phpMyAdmin, SQLyog and etc often provide features for backup MySQL databases with ease.
-However if your database is big, the backup process could be very slow because the backup file need to be transferred across the network to your client PC.
-As the result, the backup process increases locking time therefore MySQL unavailability.
+MySQL GUI tools such as phpMyAdmin, SQLyog and etc, often provide features for backup MySQL databases with ease.
+However if your database is big, the backup process could be very slow because the backup file needs to be transferred across the network to your client PC.
+As the result, the backup process increases locking and available time of the MySQL database server.

 MySQL provides a very useful tool for backup or dump MySQL databases locally on server very fast.
 The backup file is stored in the file system in the server so you just need to download it when needed.
 The tool to backup MySQL databases is mysqldump.
 It is located in the root/bin folder of MySQL installation folder.
 The mysqldump is a program provided by MySQL that can be used to dump databases for backup or transfer database to another database server.
 The dump file contains a set of SQL statements to create and populate tables.
 In addition, the mysqldump can be used to generate CSV, delimited or XML files.
 In this tutorial, we will focus only on how to backup MySQL database by using mysqldump tool.

 To backup a MySQL database, the database first has to exist in the database server and you have access to that server as well.
 You can use SSH or Telnet to login to the remote server if you do not have remote desktop to it.
 The command to backup a MySQL database as follows:

 The parameter of the command above as follows:

 - [password]: valid password for the user.
 Note that there is no space between –p and the password.

 - [database_name]: database name you want to backup

 - [dump_file.sql]: dump file you want to generate.